-University students who are citizens of other countries may be eligible to work on campus if they meet specific eligibility requirements.
-International Students should check with the Global Education Office for further information regarding eligibility to work.
+Students who are citizens of other countries may be eligible to work on campus if they meet specific eligibility requirements.
+International students should check with the Global Education Office for further information regarding eligibility to work.

-International Students may not work past the date they receive their diploma per federal regulations.
+International students may not work past the date they receive their diploma per federal regulations.